its-sachink/Educative/Python 3 - An interactive deep dive/2_Comprehensions/1_Files_and_Directories.md

 ```

 -   ③ st_mtime is the modification time, but it’s in a format that isn’t terribly useful.
 (Technically, it’s the number of seconds since the Epoch, which is defined as the first second of January 1st, 1970.
 Seriously.)
--   ⑤ The time.localtime() function converts a time value from seconds-since-the-Epoch (from the st_mtime property returned from the os.stat() function) into a more useful structure of year, month, day, hour, minute, second, and so on.
-This file was last modified on July 13, 2009, at around 5:25 PM.
+-   ⑤ <mark>The time.localtime() function converts a time value from seconds-since-the-Epoch (from the st_mtime property returned from the os.stat() function) into a more useful structure of year, month, day, hour, minute, second, and so on.
+This file was last modified on July 13, 2009, at around 5:25 PM.</mark>

 ```python
 # continued from the previous example